Voicemail is usually included in home phone service. To change your service or features, contact us.

 In most areas, there are two ways to check your messages away from home: call home and interrupt your outgoing message with #, *, or 2 (varies by location) or call your retrieval number.
 If you don't have your retrieval number, please contact us to get it.

-Any time you're checking voicemail from a phone line that is not your home line, you are required to enter your voicemail PIN.
+Any time you're checking messages from a phone line other than the one your voicemail service is on, you are required to enter your PIN.
 Did you forget your PIN?
 You can reset it.

 To change the number of times your phone rings before voicemail answers, please contact us and a representative will set your ring cycle.